 3. Blackheads, clogging and congestion or just all-around bumpy.

-Unlike the oxidation taking place on your nose, blackheads, clogging and congestion can appear anywhere on the face—somewhat raised and bumpy in appearance.
+Unlike the oxidation on your nose, blackheads, clogging, and congestion can appear anywhere on the face—somewhat raised and bumpy.
 A true blackhead is distinct in its appearance as it’s usually hardened.
-At the same time, a skin that is clogged and congested can appear with raised colourless bumps or just an overall bumpiness and usually in localised areas like the chin, cheeks or forehead.
+At the same time, skin that is clogged and congested can appear with raised colourless bumps or just an overall bumpiness usually in localised areas like the chin, cheeks or forehead.

 The solution?

-It’s very tempting and even often advised that you use a scrub for this problem.
+It’s tempting and even often advised to use a scrub for this problem.

 Follow these recommendations and treat your skin gently and patiently with the right products and ingredients, and you’ll find this problem will eventually pass.